 Often overlooked in favour of its more surf-famous neighbours, the long beach at Westward Ho! is definitely worth a visit if you’re in the area when the conditions are good.
 With left and right-handers and mellow waves for beginners, it’s a good spot for those starting out through to intermediate surfers.
 It doesn’t work all the time, but the locals can attest to the fact it’s a bit of fun on the right day!

 You can park at the town end, or down on the burrows at the Northam end of Golf Links Road.
 Charges apply in the latter over the summer months, but it’s free if you’re there early or during the winter!

-Whether you’re planning a dedicated surf trip or just to dabble during a family break, you’ll find a wealth of fantastic cottages, hotels, B&Bs and holiday parks close to Devon’s finest surf spots.
+Whether you’re planning a dedicated surf trip or just to dabble during a family break, you’ll find a wealth of fantastic holiday cottages close to Devon’s finest surf spots.
 Some a stone’s throw from the beach, others nestled into the glorious rolling countryside, enjoy an intimate getaway with a loved one or plan a celebratory event with friends.
 Come on down, the surf’s up!

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,

 please ensure you check carefully before making any decisions based on the contents within this article.